How to Connect Software Without APIs

 Most teams hit the same wall: they need data from a system that was never built to share it.
 Building custom automation works until the UI changes, authentication breaks, or the next portal gets added to the list.
 At some point the maintenance cost outweighs the value.

-A real deployment example: a fintech team needed to pull transaction records from seven different banking portals, each with its own login flow and MFA setup.
-Instead of maintaining seven separate scripts, they connected through Deck.
-The agent handled authentication for each portal, extracted the relevant records, and returned structured JSON through the Deck API.
-When one portal updated its UI, Deck adapted automatically.
+Consider a property management company that needs to pull billing data from seven different utility providers, each with its own login flow and portal layout.
+Instead of maintaining seven separate scripts, they connect through Deck.
+The agent handles authentication for each portal, extracts the relevant records, and returns structured JSON through the Deck API.
+When one portal updates its UI, Deck adapts automatically.
 No script to fix, no downtime.

 FAQ